Paul Matson: What a difference a dollar makes

 While well-intended, this will hurt all things local: the people who live here, the downtown businesses, and our neighborhoods.

 It’s worth remembering that the parking meters were never intended to fund the many needed city services.
 Their original purpose was to promote business by keeping the cars moving to free up convenient parking for more downtown shoppers.
 The revenue that exceeded the cost of maintaining and managing the meters was placed in a restricted Parking Fund to help provide more new parking spaces.
-It was those pennies, nickels, dimes and quarters that paid for purchasing the Commercial Street Parking lot property from the United States Forest Service, which had long used it as a corporation yard.
-Seventy eight new spaces were created.
+It was those pennies, nickels, dimes and quarters that paid for purchasing the Commercial Street parking lot property from the United States Forest Service, which had long used it as a corporation yard.
+Seventy-eight new spaces were created.

-With the addition of new paid parking areas, some people may have to pay to park in front of own their homes, as well their family and friends.
+With the addition of new paid parking areas, some people may have to pay to park in front of own their homes, as well as their family and friends.
 Several areas where merchants, postal workers, courthouse employees and visitors have traditionally parked for free on the edges of the downtown will now be lost to paid parking.
 This will drive those people into the residential neighborhoods close to downtown, where there’s already a parking problem.

 For businesses like the Miners Foundry, Stone House, Bonanza Market, New York Hotel, Lefty’s, Miners Village and others the persistent problem that they have with “illegitimate” parking in their private lots will increase dramatically for the same reasons.